 It might sound like a contradiction to criticize a Chatty Cathy Brand for using social as a tool to communicate rather than simply forcing sales pitches down your throat at the moment of your first encounter.
 True.
 Many of my blog posts share a common theme stressing the importance of making genuine engagement a top social priority.
 A Chatty Cathy Brand is not an exception, just a reminder that social media engagement can be rendered useless without a strategy to effectively communicate more about the brand and its products and services.
 An ability to be chatty online doesn’t always translate into raising brand awareness, at least not the type of awareness a brand should be seeking.

-Unsocial Media Brand #5: The Lazy Larry Brand – “Can’t Reach It.
+Social Media Styles to Avoid #5: The Lazy Larry Brand – “Can’t Reach It.
 Don’t Need It.”

-Do You Recognize Some of These Social Media Strategies in Your Organization?
+Do You Recognize Some of These Social Media Styles in Your Organization?

 Latest posts by Richie Kawamoto (see all)